Healthy Homes Assessment Silverstream

 Insulation Silverstream

-The insulation of the ceiling and underfloor is required on all rental houses since July 1, 2019.
-All landlords and property managers have to ensure the insulation meets standards that are in line with the latest standard.
-In certain situations, the old ceiling insulation as well as insulation within the subfloor space might require to be added or replaced.
+The insulation of the ceiling and underfloor is mandatory in all rental homes as of July 1st, 2019.
+Property managers and landlords have to make sure that the insulation meets current standard.
+In certain situations, the current ceiling insulation, or the insulation of the subfloor space may require to be replaced or replaced.

-A properly insulated home will help to control condensation and lower the chance of dampness and mould, as well as making it easier for the home to retain warmth.
+A properly insulated home can reduce condensation and lessen the likelihood of dampness and mould, and it will make much easier to allow the home to retain heat.

-The "R" signifies thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
+The "R" signifies thermal resistance, and is a measure of how well insulation withstands heat flow.
 The more R-value is higher, the higher the standard of insulation.

 Silverstream Moisture Ingress & Drainage

-In addition to a drainage system to prevent moisture ingress, if your rental has an enclosed gap between floorboards and ground, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+Alongside a drainage system to prevent the ingress of moisture, if your rental has an enclosed gap between your flooring and the ground, a ground moisture barrier must be constructed if it is reasonably practicable to do so.

-A ground moisture barrier is usually an insulating sheet of polythene laid over the ground, to block any moisture present in the ground from entering the building.
-It also helps to prevent moisture damage to the underfloor insulation.
+The ground-moisture barrier generally an insulating sheet of polythene laid over the ground, to block any moisture in the ground from getting into the property.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection